Database and SQLAlchemy

 In this blog we will explore using programs with data, focused on Databases.
 We will use SQLite Database to learn more about using Programs with Data.

-- Program Usage. "iterative and interactive way when processing information"
+- College Board talks about ideas like - Program Usage. "iterative and interactive way when processing information"

 - Managing Data. "classifying data are part of the process in using programs", "data files in a Table"